Creating your own reader avatar

 What on earth is an avatar?

 You’ve no doubt seen the film: an avatar is an icon or figure representing a particular person.
-In the film it’s a hybrid human-alien created to facilitate communication with the indigenous Na’vis from the plant Pandora.
+In the film it’s a hybrid human-alien created to facilitate communication with the indigenous Na’vis from the planet Pandora.

 So what’s that got to do with writing?
 Actually, quite a lot.

-So far, avatars have mainly been used mainly in computing as a graphical representation of the user or the user’s alter ego.
+So far, avatars have mainly been used in computing as a graphical representation of the user or the user’s alter ego.
 Just think back to when we all created our Wii characters, which we called a Mii.
 It’s the same thing here, just a different name.